-The Milan Experience
+The Italian Experience Week

-- Training with AC Milan Coaches
+- Training with ITSA Coaches

-- AC Milan Italian League Game
+- AC Milan Italian League Game or other

 - Shopping & Sightseeing